li0ard/tsemrtd/README.md

 > [!WARNING]
 > tsemrtd is currently in alpha stage: the lib is not very stable yet, and there may be a lot of bugs
 > feel free to try it out, though, any feedback is appreciated!

+## Features

+- Simple: Hides decoding process and provides simple and modern API
+- Type-Safe: Most of the APIs are strictly typed to help your workflow
+- Compliance: Fully complies with ICAO 9303 and ISO/IEC 19794 standards
+- Supports Bun, Node.js, Deno, Browsers, Cloudflare Workers

 ## Installation